Nic30/sphinx-hwt/README.md

 Extension for Sphinx document generator.
 Add automatically generated schemes and other visual documentation of hardware.
 Currently mainly for [HWT library](https://github.com/Nic30/hwt.git) (but VHDL,Verilog -> HWT is possible).

 Live demo is documentation of [hwtLib library](https://github.com/Nic30/hwtLib), this library contains many components.
-Schematic is for example in documentation of [CRC generator](http://hwtlib.readthedocs.io/en/latest/_static/schematic_viewer/schematic_viewer.html?schematic=../../_static/hwt_schematics/hwtLib.logic.crc.Crc.json).
+The schematic is in documentation of compoents for example there in documentation of [CRC generator](http://hwtlib.readthedocs.io/en/latest/_static/schematic_viewer/schematic_viewer.html?schematic=../../_static/hwt_schematics/hwtLib.logic.crc.Crc.json).

 ## Installation